 - Contact parents on the first day of absence if a reason for absence has not been given.
-Wherever possible the school will phone the parent to discuss their child's absence; - Meet with parents to discuss and agree support to improve attendance in line with our attendance procedures. - Escalate concerns about attendance to the school's EWO and the TPAT Attendance and Inclusion Lead when appropriate and in line with our attendance procedures to ensure children receive support to attendance school regularly. - Where necessary to ensure regular attendance, the EWO may apply for sanctions such as Penalty Notice fines or prosecutions in the Magistrates Court.
-In all cases we believe it is in the child's best interests to attend school regularly and our decision making is always led by our commitment to protecting the entitlement of children to full time education. - Follow up promptly any concerns parents pass on to us that may be affecting a child's attendance: - Provide support and involve the school's attendance team and other support agencies to help students re-integrate into school after illness or other individual circumstances; - Regularly remind students of the importance of high attendance and punctuality for example, through assemblies and tutor time; - Acknowledge and celebrate improving attendance.
+Wherever possible the school will phone the parent to discuss their child's absence; - Meet with parents to discuss and agree support to improve attendance in line with our attendance procedures. - Escalate concerns about attendance to the TPAT Attendance and Inclusion Lead when appropriate and in line with our attendance procedures to ensure children receive support to attend school regularly. - Where necessary to ensure regular attendance, it may be necessary to apply for sanctions such as Penalty Notice fines or prosecutions in the Magistrates Court.
+In all cases we believe it is in the child's best interests to attend school regularly and our decision making is always led by our commitment to protecting the entitlement of children to full time education. - Follow up promptly any concerns parents pass on to us that may be affecting a child's attendance; - Provide support and involve the school's support staff and other support agencies to help pupils re-integrate into school after illness or other individual circumstances; - Regularly remind pupils (where appropriate) of the importance of high attendance and punctuality for example, through assemblies and class time; - Acknowledge and celebrate improving attendance.

-12. Telephone numbers:
+11. Telephone numbers:

 There are times when the School needs to contact parents about educational matters, including attendance, punctuality and absence.
 The school may also need to contact parents in the event of an emergency.
-TPAT schools therefore need to have correct parental contact phone numbers at all times.
+Therefore, we need to have correct parental contact phone numbers at all times.
 Parents must ensure the school always has an up to date contact number.
 Parents have a duty to notify the school as soon as possible of any changes to their contact details.

-13. Supporting High Attendance and Reporting
+12. Supporting High Attendance and Reporting